A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Plans and their Properties

-Consider an execution of an online algorithm.
+Consider an execution of some online algorithm.
 At any time $t$, the algorithm will have a set of pending packets.
-We now discuss properties of these pending packets and introduce the concept of a plan.
+We now discuss properties of these pending packets and introduce the concept of plans that will play a crucial role in our algorithm.

 The set of packets pending at a time $t$ has a natural ordering, called the \emph{canonical ordering} and denoted $\prec$, which orders packets in non-decreasing order of deadlines, breaking ties in favor of heavier packets.
 (By assumption~\ref{ass:diffWeights} the weights are distinct.)
-Formally, for two pending packets $x$ and $y$, define $x \prec y$ iff $d_x < d_y$ or $d_x = d_y$ and $w_x > w_y$.
-The \emph{earliest-deadline packet} in some subset $X$ of pending packets is the packet that is the first in the canonical ordering of $X$.
+Formally, for two pending packets $p$ and $q$, define $p \prec q$ iff $d_p < d_q$ or $d_p = d_q$ and $w_p > w_q$.
+The \emph{earliest-deadline packet} in some subset $X$ of pending packets is the packet that is first in the canonical ordering of $X$.
 Similarly, the \emph{latest-deadline packet} in $X$ is the last packet in the canonical ordering of $X$.

-Consider a set $X$ of packets pending at a time step $t$. $X$ is called \emph{feasible} if the packets in $X$ can be scheduled in future time slots $t,t+1,...$, meeting their deadlines.
-Using a standard exchange argument, if $X$ is feasible, then any schedule of $X$ can be converted into its \emph{canonical schedule}, in which the packets from $X$ are assigned to the slots $t,t+1,...$ in the canonical order.
+\myparagraph{Plans.} Consider a set $X$ of packets pending at a time step $t$. $X$ is called a \emph{plan} if the packets in $X$ can be feasibly scheduled in future time slots $t,t+1,...$, where ``feasibly'' means that all packets in $X$ meet their deadlines.
+We will typically use symbols $\planP, \planQ,...$ to denote plans.
+We emphasize that in a plan we do not assign packets to time slots; that is, a plan is \emph{not} a schedule.
+A plan has at least one schedule, but in general it may have many.
+(In the literature, such scheduled plans are sometimes called \emph{provisional schedules}.)
+Using a standard exchange argument, if $\planP$ is a plan then any schedule of $\planP$ can be converted into its \emph{canonical schedule}, in which the packets from $\planP$ are assigned to the slots $t,t+1,...$ in the canonical order.